ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Shared** card in the **IaaS platforms** section.
 2. On the **Create** tab of the **VMware Solutions Shared** page, select **On-demand**.
 3. Enter the virtual data center name and select a resource group.
-4. Ensure that the **Single-zone VMware virtual data center** card is selected for the deployment topology.
+4. Select a deployment topology according to your needs.
 5. Select the data center location to host the virtual data center.
 6. Select the network type.
 7. Select the vCPU and RAM limits according to your requirements.